 To minimize emissions, we need to optimize both lifetime and flash density.
-Fig. 14c shows each system's emissions for all lifetimes, with the best density displayed on each bar.
-Kangaroo usually prefers MLC and TLC because, to provide enough write endurance, QLC and PLC require too much overprovisioning.
+Fig. 16 shows each system's emissions for all lifetimes, with the best density displayed on each bar.
+Kangaroo usually prefers MLC and TLC because, to provide enough write endurance.
+QLC and PLC require too much overprovisioning and thus Kangaroo would have higher emissions if using them.
 FairyWREN has fewer emissions than Kangaroo at all lifetimes and stays within 30% of Minimum Writes.

 The best flash density decreases for longer lifetimes.
-FairyWREN prefers PLC on Twitter over 3 years, but TLC over 9 years.
+FairyWREN prefers PLC on Twitter for a 3 year desired lifetime, but TLC for 9 years.
 At these long lifetimes, the reduced write endurance of denser flash outweighs its sustainability benefits, and extending lifetime is more important than using denser flash.
+Although a minimum write cache can use PLC for up to 15 years, even a slighly higher write rate quickly overcomes PLC's limited write endurance.

-Takeaway 7: For a given flash device, FairyWREN extends lifetime by at least a couple of years.
+Takeaway 7: For a given flash device, Fairy WREN extends lifetime by at least a couple of years.